Arkinstroy/startup/README.md

 Simon WebSocket

 I learned how to use websockets to enable real-time, two-way communication between a web browser and a server.
 It uses a persistent connection to allow data to be exchanged seamlessly and can be implemented using various programming languages and frameworks.
 I learned that this is ideal for applications like chat and online gaming, and is becoming increasingly important for real-time communication between web applications and servers.

+Startup Service

+This was a pain to make.
+I chased a stupid issue around for a long time involving the MongoDB topology being closed.
+I fixed it by making a constant variable at the top set to the second cluster, instead of defining it on the fly, which I think was causing the issue (changing it fixed it).
+Either way, it works now and I'm afraid to touch it.
+Another thing that was incredibly annoying to figure out was getting the information of the currently logged in user, but this turned out to be ridiculously easy; you could just get the cookie from the response and be like req.cookies.token or something like that.

+Startup React

+In some ways I kind of nuked my old project and just copied it over to a newly made React app.
+Either way, it hugely simplified all the code I had in place to manipulate the DOM.
+I have experience with Vue, so it was a bit weird going over to React and getting used to the different syntax used to accomplish the same concepts.
+In some ways I like it better though, and it is very streamlined.